parrotbait/SWLogger/README.md

 * Log levels per log
 * Tagging per log
-* Tag filters
+* Runtime tag filtering
 * Log file and function source of log message
-* Global filtering of logs by log level
+* Global runtime filtering of logs by log level
 * Eaay to hook in to receive and process logs

 # Usage